oldme/harvests/README.markdown

->SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
+SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.

->Promises look like a good idea but they were met with an obvious (but passive) resistance.
-In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
->I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative.
+### Warning, still fairly beta, barely passing some tests.
+I want your feedback!

->An harvest handles the dependencies calls alone, you don't have to describe the flow.The main idea is to create an environment where you continue to call asynchronous functions as usual.
+An harvest handles the dependencies calls, you don't have to describe the flow.
+The main idea is to create an environment where you continue to use asynchronous functions as usual but with a syntax that resemble synchronous calls.

->The only thing that changes is the syntax for calling those functions.
-You call the functions in a Harvest context that magically detects dependencies, make calls, etc.

->Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the real cases found in real projects.
-No need for promises, new flow control and wired syntax.

 ## Simple Example: